27 of The Most Beautiful Greek Islands

 Naxos is easy to access from Athens by a seasonal 40-minute flight or a year-round 3 to 6-hour ferry ride (depending on whether you choose a fast or slow boat).
 Once there, you can easily enjoy your time without a rental car – though you may opt to use one for a day trip to some of the smaller villages around the island.

-While the castle area is a popular area for solo travellers and couples, families often choose to stay closer to the island’s famous beaches like Agios Georgious (walking distance from the ferry landing) and Agios Prokopios (accessible by rental car or beach-focused bus service).
+While the castle area is popular with solo travellers and couples, families often choose to stay closer to the island’s famous beaches like Agios Georgious (walking distance from the ferry landing) and Agios Prokopios (accessible by rental car or beach-focused bus service).

 Naxos offers a wonderful balance of lovely sandy beaches, a charmingly walkable town and ancient ruins wherever you look – from the iconic Portara that stands sentinel above town to the Temples of Dionysus and Demeter located a short drive south.